RasmussenLab/vamb/README.md

 __1) Preprocess the reads and check their quality__

-We use AdapterRemoval combined with FastQC for this - but you can use whichever tool you think gives the best results.
+We use fastp for this - but you can use whichever tool you think gives the best results.

 __2) Assemble each sample individually and get the contigs out__